Details of some other Southern TV black.white programmes in chronological order

 Sea War was an acclaimed 13 part documentary made in conjunction with Rank, detailing the role of the Royal Navy in the war.
 It was not networled, but shown in some regions in September 1960, including ATV London.
 Ulster, Tyne Tees and STV also bought it up.
 Southern also repeated the series in their own region, starting February 11th 1962 at 3.15pm.

 Strictly for the Birds was a jazz series that commenced on May 15th 1961 and ran throughout that summer.
 This was a late night 30 minute series directed by Peter Frazer-Jones, of special interest because the Dudley Moore Trio were resident guests, along with Bobby Sansom.
 Alex Orgar, the roving jazz reporter, linked the series.
 Special guest on the first programme was Cleo Laine.
 Next guests in the following weeks were Dinah Kaye, then Elaine Delmar, then Johnny Dankworth.
-From Oct 1st 1961, the show was repeated on Sunday afternoons at 5.20pm.
-It was also screened by Granada TV.
+Guest on October 23rd 1961 was Diana Kaye, on October 30th Bruce Turner, and on the final show on November 6th saw Cleo Laine on a return visit.

 Don't Look Now (originally planned to be titled Let's Face It)- an intimate revue series that started on Sunday July 9th 1961 at 11pm, with Eric Merriman, Bill Pertwee and Dany Clare, the Art Jones Quartet providing musical backing.
 Director: Peter Frazer-Jones